Shimizu-Technology/chamorro-chatbot-frontend/README.md

 ### Basic Chat
 1. Select a learning mode (English/Chamorro/Learn)
-2. Type your message or question
+2. Type your message or click 🎤 to speak
 3. Get AI-powered responses with sources
 4. Continue the conversation naturally

+### Using Voice Input
+1. Click the microphone button 🎤
+2. Allow microphone access (first time only)
+3. Speak your question clearly
+4. Text appears automatically in the input box
+5. Edit if needed, then press Send

 ### Managing Conversations
 - **New Chat**: Click "+ New chat" button